VaneUI

 react-icon

-{/* All Badges in this subtree render as danger, with data attributes */}
+{/* All Badges in this subtree default to danger */}

 <ThemeProvider themeDefaults={{ badge: { danger: true } }}>